roclark/sportsipy/README.rst

 Recent users have reported that python files will run but no data returns despite correctly installing Sportsipy and importing the modules.
-New users are recommended to visit https://github.com/davidjkrause/sportsipy/tree/pyquery2 for a working, updated version of Sportsipy until the original project maintainers agree to incorporate the fixes into this repository**
+New users are recommended to visit https://github.com/davidjkrause/sportsipy/tree/pyquery2 for a working, updated version of Sportsipy until the original project maintainers agree to incorporate the fixes into this repository.**

 .. image:: https://github.com/roclark/sportsipy/workflows/Sportsipy%20push%20tests/badge.svg
     :target: https://github.com/roclark/sportsipy/actions